Scribbles678/Sparky/docs/DEPLOYMENT.md

 - DigitalOcean account
 - Domain name (optional but recommended)
+- Supabase project (required for multi-tenant mode)
-- Aster DEX API credentials
+- Exchange API credentials (configured in SignalStudio for multi-tenant, or in config.json for legacy)
 - TradingView account with alerts

 ## Step 1: Create DigitalOcean Droplet